 2. This isn’t the first time he was on a game show.
-This record-shattering run on Jeopardy is not the first time the game show world has gotten a look at James.
+His record-shattering run on Jeopardy! is not the first time the game show world has gotten a look at James.
 He appeared on The Chase in 2014, an adaptation of a British game show.
-“I think being on ‘The Chase’ made me better prepared for the pressure of the cameras and lights, and it boosted my confidence going in to ‘Jeopardy!’ since I knew I was capable of winning on a big stage,” he told The Naperville Sun.
+“I think being on The Chase made me better prepared for the pressure of the cameras and lights, and it boosted my confidence going in to Jeopardy! since I knew I was capable of winning on a big stage,” he told The Naperville Sun.

 4. He has a distinctive playing style.
 “My theory is that you need to be betting very aggressively on Daily Doubles and in Final Jeopardy,” James told Vulture.
 “I guess I’d call it strategically aggressive.
 I didn’t model my strategy after anyone in particular.
 My basic thoughts going in were, ‘Okay, I want to have some money before Daily Doubles, and if this helps take my opponents off [their] game, that’s just a bonus.’
 Some players in the past have said they bounced from category from category on purpose to throw everyone.
 I wasn’t trying to do that at all, it wasn’t my goal.
 I was just trying to get as much money I could before the big bets came in to leverage that.”

-However, as Wired notes, his style of “darting around the board” is a variation of what Jeopardy fans know as the “Forrest Bounce,” named for Chuck Forrest, who pioneered the technique to throw his opponents off their game.
+However, as Wired notes, his style of “darting around the board” is a variation of what Jeopardy! fans know as the “Forrest Bounce,” named for Chuck Forrest, who pioneered the technique to throw his opponents off their game.

 5. He sends messages to his family with his bets.
-James bet $38,314 on April 16’s episode (which was odd since he had $72, 600 going into Final Jeopardy) but there was a hidden message in that.
+James bet $38,314 on the April 16th episode (which was odd since he had $72, 600 going into Final Jeopardy) but there was a hidden message in that.
 Adding up his winnings from the first two rounds, it came out to $110, 914 – which is his daughter’s birthday (11/09/14) “What Is Berlin <3 Happy Anniversary M!”
 James wrote in Final Jeopardy on the April 12 episode, a message to his wife.
-He also bet $3,268, which was a shoutout to his nephew, Jack, who was born on March 26, 2008.
+He also bet $3,268, which was a shout-out to his nephew, Jack, who was born on March 26, 2008.

-“As for the shoutouts, family will always be more important to me than money or winning on ‘Jeopardy,’ and the bets were a fun and unconventional way for me to show them that,” he said.
+“As for the shout-outs, family will always be more important to me than money or winning on Jeopardy! and the bets were a fun and unconventional way for me to show them that,” he said.